AleksaZ94/Banking_application/README.md

 # repository1
-Folder with code in C
+Files with the code for simulation of a mini banking application.